dkashin/tasks/Video engineer 01.md

 - Get parallel HLS output stream in the same FFMPEG command line
 - Use signle decoder for all encoders in FFMPEG pipeline
 - Use nvenc/qsv hardware encoding (option: `-encoder <nvenc_h264/qsv_h264/libx264>`)
-- Wait for a stream to start and analyze 60 seconds of target DASH stream to get:
+- Wait for a stream to start and analyze any 60 seconds of target DASH stream to get:
   - GOP/I-frames structure with timecodes (ffprobe or any other tool).
   - VMAF/SSIM/PSNR values